eciggaar/chatbot-lab/README.md

 To start with your bot, you need to create a new instance of the Conversation service and launch the tool.
 For this, make sure that you're logged in to IBM Bluemix.
 Next,

-1. Use Ctrl-click to open the [service creation pane](https://console.eu-gb.bluemix.net/catalog/services/conversation?taxonomyNavigation=apps) in a separate tab.
+1. Use Ctrl-click (or the equivalent action for your system) to open the [service creation pane](https://console.eu-gb.bluemix.net/catalog/services/conversation?taxonomyNavigation=apps) in a separate tab.

 2. In the **Service name** field, specify `conversation-service`.